MaayanLab/clustergrammer-docs/docs/_build_html/_sources/getting_started.txt

 Introduction
 ============
 Clustergrammer is an interactive web-based tool for visualizing high-dimensional data as hierarchically clustered heatmap.
-Clustergrammer can be used in three main ways: 1) web application, Jupyter notebook interactive widget, and JavaScript and Python libraries.
+Clustergrammer can be used in three main ways:

+#.
+Clustergrammer-Web: web application
+#.
+Clustergrammer-Widget: Jupyter notebook interactive widget
+#.
+JavaScript and Python libraries

 This section will provide quick instructions on how to generate a visualization using Clustergrammer and interact with that visualization.